 If you’re worried about making your mortgage payments, here’s what you should know:

-- You can make your payment online using MyAccount, find information regarding the impact of COVID-19 on your mortgage, and learn how to apply for assistance if you need it.
+- You can find information regarding the impact of COVID-19 on your mortgage online using MyAccount, learn how to apply for assistance if you need it, and make your payment if you are able.

 - If you can, it’s best to continue making your mortgage payment because you will have to catch up eventually.
 If there are any expenses you can cut, do so at your discretion.
 The first priority at this time is the health and safety of your family.